 Address: 2000 Mountain Rd NW, Albuquerque, NM 87104

-Albuquerque is a place full of history and culture, which the city proudly displays at the Albuquerque Museum.
+Albuquerque is full of history and culture, which the city proudly displays at the Albuquerque Museum.
 This museum houses art, maps, photographs, stories, and artifacts from all over New Mexico and the Middle Rio Grande Valley, as well as special exhibitions from around the country and the world.

-Some of the history that can be seen in this New Mexico Museum include armor of the conquistadors, weavings from colonial life, an outdoor sculpture garden, and a collection of over 130,000 historic photographs.
-North of the city, the museum also operates the Casa San Ysidro, which dates from the 18th century and provides a unique look into the daily life of this time period in Albuquerque.
+Some of the history that can be seen in this New Mexico Museum includes armor of the conquistadors, weavings from colonial life, an outdoor sculpture garden, and a collection of over 130,000 historic photographs.
+North of the city, the museum also operates the Casa San Ysidro, which dates from the 18th century and provides a unique look into the daily life of this period in Albuquerque.

 See Related: The Heart of Northern New Mexico – Red River

 4. New Mexico Museum of Natural History and Science

 Address: 1801 Mountain Rd NW, Albuquerque, NM 87104

 A great addition to your visit to the Albuquerque Museum could be the New Mexico Museum of Natural History and Science, just across the street from one another.
 This interesting museum features permanent and temporary exhibits on the state’s natural environment that will take you on a massive journey through time.